 One demonstration takes place in an industrial part of the base with buried utilities that limit where treatment infrastructure can be placed.
 A second demonstration is located in an open field that is covered with protected wetlands and the potential home of protected species, such as the California Tiger Salamander.
 The challenge is to use existing extraction wells to set up a groundwater treatment cell while avoiding adverse impacts to protected areas.
 To accomplish this, the field team uses a wildlife biologist to oversee the project.
-The third demonstration will determine the maximum length that an EVO treatment zone can be extended in an area with few industrial or environmental restrictions.
-By evaluating the results of these three demonstration projects, the field team hopes to use the lessons learned to optimize all EVO cleanups on the base.
+The third demonstration will determine the maximum length that safety and fire prevention.